Cambodia & Southern Vietnam

 Visit Ho Chi Minh City

-A private 2-week holiday in Vietnam and Cambodia for a family of four usually costs from £6,000 based on mid range hotels plus flights
+A private 2-week holiday in Cambodia and Southern Vietnam usually costs from £10,000 for a family of four, based on mid range hotels plus flights

 We like our tours to be accessible to as wide a range of people as possible.

-Southern Vietnam combines well with Cambodia for a holiday that includes Siem Reap, the base for visiting the world-class Angkor Temples.
-A 2-week holiday in Vietnam and Cambodia for a family of four, usually costs from £6,000 based on mid range hotels plus flights.
+Vietnam also combines well with Cambodia for a holiday that includes the world-class Angkor Temples.
+A 2-week holiday in Vietnam and Cambodia for a family of four, usually costs from £10,000 based on mid range hotels plus flights.

 Direct flights are available from London with Vietnam Airlines but they do not fly every day.
 Flight times are 11-12 hours direct and from 13 hours with a stopover.
 We will be very happy to provide a flight quote for you from your nearest airport.
 Please ask us for details.